-In group 1 (control 20 to 40 years), no micro deletions were observed.
-When compared to group 1, 4 micro deletions (13.3%) were observed in group 3 (Active smoking 20 to 40 years) and 4 micro deletions (13.3%) were observed in group 4 (ex smokers 20 to 40 years).
-In group 2 (control 41 to 60 years), 1 micro deletion (3.3%) was observed.
-When compared to control group 2 (control 41 to 60 years), 7 micro deletions (23.3%) were observed in group 5 (Active smoking 41 to 60 years) and 6 micro deletions (20%) were observed in group 6 (ex smokers 41 to 60 age).
+In Group: 1 (control subject-20 to 40 age group) no micro deletions were observed.
+When compared to group: 1, 4 micro deletions (13.3%) were observed in Group: 3 (Active smoking subject-20 to 40 age group) and 3 micro deletions (10%) were observed in Group 4 (ex smokers 20 to 40 age groups).
+In group: 2 (control subjects 41 to 60 age group), 1 micro deletion (3.3%) was observed.
+When compared to control Group:2 (control subjects 41 to 60 age group), 8 micro deletions (26.6%) were observed in group: 5 (Active smoking subject-41 to 60 age group) and 6 micro deletions (20%) were observed in group:6 (ex smokers 41 to 60 age).

-Table 2, shows that the deletion in the sY81 micro satellite marker is significantly increased in 1, 2 and 3 EST groups as compared to controls at P<0.05.
-Deletion in the sY84 micro satellite marker is significantly increased in 5 and 6 EST groups (Active smoking and ex smokers: 41 to 60 years) when compared to other groups at P<0.05.
-The sY124 satellite marker is significantly increased in control workers (41-60 years) and all EST groups except group 4 (Passive smoking 20 to 40 age) and group 5 at P<0.05.
+Table: 2 shows that the deletion in the sY81 micro satellite marker is significantly increased in all EST groups as compared to control subjects at P<0.05.
+Deletion in the sY84 micro satellite marker is significantly increased in 5 and 6 EST groups (Active smoking subject and ex smokers: 41 to 60 age group) when compared to other groups at P<0.05.
+The sY124 satellite marker is significantly increased in both control subjects (40-60 age) and all EST groups except group 3 (Passive smoking subject-20 to 40 age) and group 5 at P<0.05.

-Elevated levels of micro deletions were observed in the sY128 micro satellite marker, it is significantly increased in all EST groups except group 4 (Passive smoking 20 to 40 years) as compared to control subjects at P<0.05.
-The sY133 satellite marker is significantly increased in the same groups as sY128.
-The sY254 micro satellite marker is significantly increased in EST groups 4 (Passive smoking 20 to 40 years) and 5 (Active smoking 20 to 40 years) as compared to control workers at P<0.05.
-High frequency of micro deletion were recorded in the sY255 micro satellite marker it is significantly increased in all groups compared with control groups at P<0.05.
+Elevated levels of micro deletions were observed in the sY 128 micro satellite marker it is significantly increased in all EST groups except group 3 (Passive smoking subject-20 to 40 age) as compared to control subjects at P<0.05.The sY 133 satellite marker is significantly increased in all EST groups except group 3 (Passive smoking subject-20 to40 age) as compared to control subjects at P<0.05.
+The sY 254 micro satellite marker is significantly increased in EST groups 3 (Passive smoking subject-20 to 40 age) and 5 (Active smoking subject-20 to 40 age) as compared to control subjects at P<0.05.
+High frequency of micro deletion were recorded in the the sY 255 micro satellite marker it is significantly increased in all groups except control groups at P<0.05.
 The sY14 micro satellite marker does not show any change in control subjects as well as the experimental subjects.